Hercegati/pre-thesis_project/README.md

 - Comparative evaluation of the Fourier and Capon methods using simulated and measured data
 - Assessment of accuracy, noise robustness, and interference performance

-The repository includes the simulation code, the measurement results, and the complete project documentation (the finalized PDF report).
+The repository includes the simulation code, the measurement results, and the complete project documentation (the finalized PDF report which is only avaiable in Hungarian).